 The Fair Credit Reporting Act (FCRA) gives you the right to dispute items on your credit report.
 You can do this order to protect yourself from unscrupulous creditors and overworked credit bureaus.

-When you suspect one or more credit bureaus are reporting something incorrectly, you can send them a credit dispute letter.
+When you suspect one or more credit bureaus are reporting something incorrectly, you can send them a credit dispute letter (see our letter template below).
 That requires them to investigate and resolve your claim within 30 days.

 Once the credit bureau receives your claim, they label the item you flagged for review as “in dispute” on your credit report.
 Over the next 30 days, the bureau must investigate your claim.
 They will notify you of their findings.